StatStud/book-club/content/posts/cbt.md

 > *Identifying core beliefs about yourself can help you understand why you keep having the same problems*

 Often, core beliefs are hard to define because they're not clear statements in our head.
-This chapter reveals four approaches to identify core beliefs
+This chapter reveals five approaches to identify core beliefs

 1. Downward Arrow
     - Identify a situation that causes you to have an unhealthy negative emotion, then ask yourself: "what does this say about me?